kisstamasj/notes/Azure development path/AZ-900 Microsoft Azure Fundamentals/3-azure-architecture.md

 ### Move resource:
 You can move a resourece from one resource group to another.

+### Resource group delete
+When a resource group is removed or deleted, all of the resources within it are deleted with it.
+You can remove resource groups at any time.
+To delete a resource group, you need access to the delete action.
+You also need delete for all resources in the resource group.
+If you have the required access, but the delete request fails, it may be because there's a lock on the resources or resource group.
+Even if you didn't manually lock a resource group, it may have been automatically locked by a related service.
+Or, the deletion can fail if the resources are connected to resources in other resource groups that aren't being deleted.
+For example, you can't delete a virtual network with subnets that are still in use by a virtual machine.

 ### Multiple Regions
 Resources from multiple regions can be in one resource group.
 You could have a central database server in East US and your web application could be hosted in East US2, but they are in the same resource group, as they are related.